Crafter-Y/Crafters-Castia-Utils/README.md

 Planned features:

+- recognise furniture and hats
+- hotkey for buy sell
+- buy/sell REI integration
+- switch from buy to sell in the /shop <buy/sell> command
 - Web frontend to view itemprices and money gathering opportunities
 - Personal chat history (see what someone said in the past)
 - Personal money history (see your money history and other's as well)